TSHA Committees

 • Meeting schedule: Quarterly

-• Approximate time spent on projects per month: self-determined.
-3-5 hours per week recommended
+• Approximate time spent on projects per month: 1-4 hours per week

 Continuation of Guidelines Committee (COG)